Is Recreational Marijuana Legal in Missouri?

 Led by the Legal Missouri 2022 organization, the initiative for marijuana legalization and expungement makes Missouri the 20th state in the nation to legalize, tax, and regulate recreational cannabis for adults.

 Let’s take a closer look at what Amendment 3 means for Missouri residents and visitors, and what you can expect in terms of recreational cannabis regulations in our state.
+Learn about the details with Latitude Dispensary.

 Who Can Now Purchase Marijuana in Missouri?